JoeDeRose/MarkdownByRegEx/readme.txt

   * Replacing single and double quotes with their left- and right-quote equivalents;
   * Creating a mechanism for writing <abbr> tags around inline abbreviations -- which I style at ^[IA](Inline Abbreviation)
   * Continuation markers ("_" or "\") at the end of a line to make text flow without a line break;
+  * Insertion of non-breaking spaces or non-breaking hyphens, respectively with "\ " or "\-".
   * Tables (as used in Pivotal Tracker markdown, but not common in other markdown implementations).

 The markdown recognizes all constructs with which I am familiar for basic text layout: